Global Desktop Browser Market Share for 2023

 As far as desktop browsers go, there are some powerful options gaining traction in the market, including Firefox, Microsoft Edge, and Opera Web Browser.
 However, the global giant Google Chrome continues to dominate the market share by a landslide, and is a browser that many users rely on.

 Backed by innovative infrastructure and powerful technology, the Google network delivers unmatched speed and performance.
 This is why we use Google’s premium-tier network and cloud-based platform to power our managed hosting.
-To get started, check out our plans and learn how Kinsta can take your WordPress site to the next level!
+To get started, check out our plans and learn how Kinsta can take your site to the next level!